This post is the second in our Summer Reading Group series discussing recent books on the current state of American democracy.

-By Jennifer Raymond Dresden, Associate Director of the Democracy & Governance Program Richard V. Reeves.
-Dream Hoarders: How the American Upper Middle Class is Leaving Everyone Else in the Dust, Why That’s a Problem, and What to Do About It.
+Richard Reeves.
+Dream Hoarders: How the American Upper Middle Class Is Leaving Everyone Else in the Dust, Why That is a Problem, and What to Do About It.
 Washington, D.C.: The Brookings Institution Press, 2017.